-- A rainbow appearance on stainless steel surfaces
+- A rainbow-like appearance on stainless steel surfaces

 - Adenosine triphosphate (ATP) bioluminescence — ATP is the energy molecule stored in all microorganisms.
-By analyzing ATP levels, you can reveal the presence of living bacteria on equipment surfaces.
-However, this is a broad test, and often only detects biofilms in the early stages of formation when bacteria is actively searching for nutrients.
+By analyzing ATP levels, this test can reveal the presence of living bacteria on equipment surfaces.
+However, this test only detects biofilms in the early stages of formation when bacteria is actively searching for nutrients.

-- UV light detection —UV light clearly reveals the presence of organic sediment otherwise invisible to the naked eye.
+- UV light detection —Ultraviolet light clearly reveals the presence of organic sediment otherwise invisible to the naked eye.

 How do you remove biofilm?

-- Dry clean — Before using chemicals, remove as much visible soil as possible by scrubbing, brushing and sweeping the affected surface.
-However, be careful not to clean so rigorously as to scratch or etch the surface, as this will only create an environment prone to biofilm growth.
+1. Dry clean — Before using chemical cleaning agents, remove as much visible soil as possible by scrubbing, brushing and sweeping the affected surface.
+However, be careful not to clean so rigorously as to scratch or etch the surface, as this will only create an environment prone to future biofilm growth.

-- Rinse — Rinse equipment using water at 140°F: a temperature best suited for cleaning with low pressure/high volumes after the mechanical action process (scrubbing).
-High volumes allow a sheeting effect to occur, allowing the detached biomass to drain.
+2. Rinse — Rinse equipment using water at 140°F, the temperature best suited for cleaning with low pressure/high volumes after scrubbing.
+High volumes allow a sheeting effect to occur, causing the detached biomass to drain.

-- Apply chemical treatment — The proper chemical to use for biofilm removal will depend on the type of food materials used in the food plant.
-Collaborate with a sanitation provider to determine the optimal combination of chemicals for your food plant.
-Studies have shown that the most effective chemicals include sodium hypochlorite, iodine and peracetic acid.
+3. Apply chemical treatment — The proper chemical to use for biofilm removal will depend on the type of food materials used in the food plant.
+Collaborate with a sanitation provider to determine the optimal combination of chemicals for your facility.
+Studies have shown that sodium hypochlorite, iodine and peracetic acid are among the most effective.
 Allow an extended exposure time (usually at least five minutes) for the chemicals to dissolve the biofilm effectively.
 Then, scrub and brush the equipment to completely remove all layers of bacteria.
 Again, be sure to avoid scratching the surface.

-- Inspect the equipment — Use one of the detection methods mentioned above to confirm you have successfully eliminated the biofilm.
-Some instances may require multiple rounds of cleaning.
-The best way to prevent biofilm from forming to is thoroughly sanitize processing equipment between every shift.
-However, even with stringent sanitation practices in place, inspect equipment surfaces regularly to ensure they are not contaminated by a resilient biofilm.
+5. Retest the equipment — Use one of the previously mentioned detection methods to confirm you have successfully eliminated the biofilm.
+Some areas may require multiple cleanings.
+The best way to prevent biofilm from forming is to thoroughly sanitize processing equipment between every shift, and inspect equipment surfaces regularly to ensure they are not contaminated by a resilient biofilm.